benmccanna/Trial-Simulation/README.md

 # Trial-Simulation
-Jupyter notebooks for simulation randomised controlled trials and observational studies.
+Jupyter notebooks for simulation of randomised controlled trials and observational studies.